‘Outlander’ Stars Sam Heughan And Caitriona Balfe Spotted Filming Jamie And Claire’s Reunion In Scotland

 — Outlander (@Outlander_STARZ) January 19, 2017

 Some fans even claim to have spotted Cesar Domboy on set.
-Domboy is playing the part of an adult Fergus next season, though photos of him in action have yet to surface.
+Domboy is playing the part of an adult Fergus next season, although photos of him in action have yet to surface.

 “#Filming a Period Drama in #Edinburgh amazing to see how they do it. #outlander?” another wrote.

 Based on the photographs, fans are in for an epic reunion when Heughan and Balfe return to the small screens for Season 3 of Outlander.
-Exactly when the reunion will happen in the season is yet to be seen, though it doesn’t look like fans will have a long wait.
+Exactly when the reunion happens in the season is yet to be revealed, although it doesn’t look like fans will have a long wait.

 Starz has yet to announce when Outlander will return in 2017.
-The new season is expected to premiere sometime in early spring.
+The new season is expected to premiere sometime in the early spring.

 [Featured Image by Starz]